Delicious and healthy vegan pumpkin cheesecake with a silky-smooth texture. It is low-glycemic, gluten-free, oil-free and refined sugar free.

 As you already might know, I’m not into overly sweet things.
 Therefore, also my vegan pumpkin cheesecake is only mildly sweet.
 So, feel free to add more sweetener, if you need to.
 Actually, I’d add a bit more myself, if I had the cheesecake plain, i.e. without the chocolate sauce.
 However, with the sauce the combination of tastes is ideal.

-Finally, I have to be honest and tell you that my vegan pumpkin cheesecake is not something you could mindlessly munch on.
+To be honest, my vegan pumpkin cheesecake is not something you could mindlessly munch on.
 It’s still a cheesecake!
 The reason is that it is not a low-fat food.
 In fact, half of its calories come from fat.
 However, pair it with low-fat dinner with no added oils or other high-fat foods (tofu, nuts, seeds, avocados or olives) and your total numbers would be balanced.
 See tips on my vegan pumpkin cheesecake below for leaner version.

 To sum it all up, my vegan pumpkin cheesecake recipe is plant-based, oil-free, refined sugar free, gluten-free and suitable on vegan Candida diet (except on cleanse).